QuentinAmbard/dse-k8-tutorial/5-service-simple-webapp.md

   selector:
     app: simple-app    # Label selector, much match our pod labels in the rs spec.template.metadata.labels
 ```

+pin nodes

+Driver => kill the pod if too many error for driver 3.x (because ip are cached before 4.0)

 Because this service is named `simple-app-svc`, K8 DNS will create an entry for this service and our webapp will become available on this fixed IP from inside our K8 cluster.